How Can I Find a Dog Online?

 More and more people are turning to dog adoption the modern way.
 There are several options available if you would like to adopt a dog online.

 Lewis stares at the camera with soulful eyes sure to melt hearts.
 Finding an online match shouldn’t be that difficult for such a catch.

 But in this case, the heartthrob is a 28-pound, 5-month-old Australian Shepherd mix.
-The Oregon Humane Society (OHS), which developed an innovative online matching service, will make sure Lewis finds a new home based on more than the pup’s good looks.
+The Oregon Humane Society (OHS) developed an innovative online matching service to help people adopt a dog online.
+Doing so will ensure Lewis finds a new home based on more than the pup’s good looks.
 Stealing a page from online dating services, this nonprofit uses a database with extensive search criteria to improve the pet adoption experience.

 “It’s a pretty unique feature,” says David Lytle, the OHS’s public affairs manager.
 “We are the only Humane Society I know of that has this find-a-match feature implemented so extensively.”

 How Dog Matching Works at Oregon Humane Society

 When a dog arrives at the OHS, a staff member photographs and weighs the pup and enters its information into a database.
 “Just as fast as our staff can enter this data, it’s posted live,” explains Lytle.
 “If a little Cocker Spaniel comes in the door at 10 a.m., usually by noon, all of its data is up.”